With so many different drawing papers available on the market today it may be hard to choose which one is right for your medium.

 For everyday sketching, a good quality sketchbook is fine.
 For work you want to sell, finding the right paper for your style and making sure it is archival is important.

-Here are some of my favorite papers to use.
+Here are some of my favourite papers to use.
 I recommend buying a small amount of different papers to try out and find the one that is right for you.

 Strathmore 400 series Drawing Paper.
 This paper has a smooth to medium surface that enables me to get fairly decent darks.